 Having spent my working life in youth work, and having been Mayor of Chichester three times, I now continue to give my time as a City Councillor, as well as being tour guide of our city, the City Walls, and the Cathedral.

 As the festival co-ordinator and one of the founding members, it has been a great pleasure to work over the years with performers, artists and organisations, putting together the heady brew of the best the local area has to offer together with welcoming visiting national and international stars.

 I have worked in education, as a theatre director and critic and currently as director of both the South Downs Poetry Festival and Chichester Poetry.
-I am a published poet, runner-up in the BBC Proms Poetry competition and editor of the SDPF poetry magazine, Poetry & All That Jazz.
+My new poetry collection, Performance Rites, is available from Waterloo Press.
+I was shortlisted for the Bread & Roses Award 2021 and I edit Poetry & All That Jazz magazine.

 As a treasurer, I keep a close eye on the financial side of the festival.
 We are self-funding and rely mostly on valuable participants’ donation and local advertising.
 It’s essential the festival generates sufficient funds to run each year.
 In my day job, I run a local hospitality and property business.

 I have watched the festival grow it adds to the rich culture offer in the Chichester and surrounding areas.
 I am proud to be a volunteer on the committee.
 In my spare time, I enjoy the lovely Sussex countryside or spending the odd afternoon at my beach hut in the Witterings.